 The North Sea and the Baltic Sea is where Germans go for their vacations to get away from the tourist crowds in the summer.
 People from around the world visit Berlin and Munich but very few actually come to the coast.
 This is a great way to interact with locals, explore Germany off the beaten path and discover gorgeous hidden gems like Rugen Island.
 Finally, make sure to get a rain jacket even if you are visiting in the summer.
 The German coast is famous for its unpredictable weather.

 So, that’s all, folks.
-As you could see, traveling to Germany on a budget is a completely possible scenario with these budget travel options and some good planning.
+As you could see, traveling to Germany on a friendly budget is a completely possible scenario with these budget travel options and some good planning.
 Do you think I missed to mention something that’s important about visiting Germany on a budget?
 Let me know in the comments!